jeanabraham/eclerk/README.md

 eClerk
 ==============================

-A simple Ruby application, using Sinatra, to automate Evernote tasks through the Evernote Cloud API.
+A simple Sinatra-based application to automate Evernote tasks using the Evernote Cloud API.

-Evernote is an excellent app. eClerk is intended to augment EverNote features with user-specific demands.
-A new feature that will be added is the maintenence a "Day Planner" notebook which contains a to-do notes for each day. eClerk can be used to automate these note creations rather than having to manually create, and remove notes for past days.
+Evernote is an excellent app. eClerk seeks to augment Evernote features with user-specific demands.
+For instance, the maintenance of a basic "Day Planner" notebook containing daily TODO notes. eClerk can be used to automate these note creations rather than having to manually create, and remove notes for past days.

-For instance, if I wanted a 7 new Day Planner notes created for the coming week, I can automate it with a click that will leave me the following 7 new notes in the Day Planner notebook:
+If I wanted 7 new "Day Planner" notes (like ones below) created for the coming week, I could have them generated with a click:

 159 Sunday, 08 Jun
 160 Monday, 09 Jun